pittisl/Generative-AI-Tutorial/README.md

 - [Mindstorms in Natural Language-Based Societies of Mind](https://arxiv.org/pdf/2305.17066.pdf)

 ## Beyond Transformers
 Researchers are trying to explore new models other than transformers.
-The efforts include implicit structuring model parameters and defining new model architectures.
+The efforts include implicitly structuring model parameters and defining new model architectures.

 ### Implictly Structured Parameters